opendatateam/udata/permissions.md

 class _PermissionContext:
-    """Minimal context manager for api.secure compatibility.

-    Replaces Flask-Principal's IdentityContext. api.secure does:
-        with permission.require():
-            return func(...)
-    """

     def __init__(self, permission: Permission):
         self._permission = permission

     def __enter__(self):
         if not self._permission.can():
-            raise PermissionDenied(
-                "You do not have the permission to modify that object."
+            raise PermissionDenied("You do not have the permission to modify that object.") return self
-            )
-        return self

     def __exit__(self, *args):